 6 Things CFOs Are Looking For: Conversations from the World Finance Forum

-Based on our conversations, here are the things CFOs want...
+Based on our conversations, here's what CFOs want...

 1. Tools built for finance

 “I have this amazing spreadsheet that I open on a very nice laptop, and it just crashes.
-It is of no use to me at an executive meeting when all I have is the wheel of death.
-I am looking for something that is going to make it easier for me to see the numbers.”
+It’s of no use to me at an executive meeting when all I've got is the wheel of death.
+I'm looking for something that's going to make it easier for me to see the numbers.”

-You will also find the formulas and features in our spreadsheets, documents and presentations that relate specifically to finance and risk-level reporting.
+You'll also find the formulas and features in our spreadsheets, documents, and presentations that relate specifically to finance and risk-level reporting.

 2. More time for value-added work